 Hello Ala!
 You are still collaborating with Kontakt.
 Can you tell me more about this magazine?

 Kontakt was created about ten years ago by a group of friends.
 Initially, it was mainly a local newspaper for the member of the Club of Catholic Intelligentsia (Klub Inteligencji Katolickiej in Polish).
-After a few years, it gained momentum and became a voice for people identifying themselves as Catholic left-wing.
-However, Kontakt still has a hard time reaching a wider audience.
+After a few years, it gained momentum and became a voice for people identifying themselves as Catholic left-wing in Poland.
+However, Kontakt still has a hard time reaching a wider audience. catholic in poland

 What is your editorial line?

 Kontakt’s unique approach and philosophy have many different sources: liberation theology from Latin America, French philosopher Emmanuel Mounier’s “personalism” theory, or the ideas of people like Dorothy Day and Jan Zieja.
 We mainly focus on social inequalities and injustice experienced by the most vulnerable groups of society.
 But we also cover ecological topics (our approach is in many ways similar to Pope Francis’ Laudato si’), feminism and, more generally, gender issues within the Catholic Church, as well as “post-tourism” (how to travel while remaining respectful of local cultures and not infringing on their lifestyle).